sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/eks.md

 ## Overview

-The installation steps below will walk you through the steps using our quick-start overlay for Elastic Kubernetes Service (EKS) to deploy the Sourcegraph without the monitoring services.
+The installation steps below will walk you through the steps using our quick-start overlay for Elastic Kubernetes Service (EKS) to deploy Sourcegraph.

 The overlay will:

-- Deploy a resources for the Sourcegraph main stacks without monitoring services
+- Deploy a Sourcegraph instance without RBAC resources
-- Monitoring services required RBAC and can be deployed later
 - Configure Ingress to use [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html) to expose Sourcegraph publicly on your domain
 - Configure the Storage Class to use [AWS EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html) (installed as adds-on)